 - Patients who are scheduled to undergo skull irradiation

 - Patients who have previously received skull irradiation

-- Use of scalp cooling with taxanes plus anthracyclines when used in combination has not been shown to be successful in preventing drug induced alopecia.
+Use of scalp cooling with taxanes plus anthracyclines when used in combination on the same infusion day has not been shown to be successful in preventing chemotherapeutic drug induced alopecia.
 The DigniCap Scalp Cooling System should not be used in these patients.

-- Clinical studies have demonstrated variable success rates in patient reduction of chemotherapy-induced alopecia with scalp cooling since the outcome is dependent on multiple factors including chemotherapy regimen, dose, duration of drug infusion, chemotherapy drug metabolism, and concomitant comorbidities.
+Clinical studies have produced variable success rates in patient reduction of chemotherapy-induced alopecia, or hair loss, with scalp cooling.
+This is because the outcome is dependent on several factors including chemotherapy regimen, dose, duration of drug infusion, chemotherapy drug metabolism, and concomitant comorbidities.
+Increasing age may decrease the effectiveness of the cooling cap.
 Data have shown that women who experience hair loss in spite of using scalp cooling might have worse quality of life than women who did not have scalp cooling.

 Please note that the content of this website is not intended as professional medical or healthcare advice and should not be construed as a substitute for professional healthcare advice, or services from a qualified professional healthcare provider familiar with your unique situation.
 This content is intended solely as a general product and corporate information.

 10925 Estate Lane, Suite W185

 226 60 Lund, Sweden